![]() |

 |

 IO-IDC-028-N or -P generates a logic signal on terminal 4 that is often wired to a PLC's input.
 The PLC's power supply is wired to terminals 3 and 5.
 The "-N" model produces a logic signal that is negative compared to the input.
 (If a field device input exists, no output exists).
 The "-P" model produces a logic signal that is positive compared to the input.
 (If a field device input exists, an output exists).
-Terminal 4 becomes a sourcing input into a PLC.
-When terminal 4 is at 0 volts, it can be used as a sinking signal if that is how your PLC is being used. |
+When terminal 4 is at 0 volts, it can be used as a sinking signal, at up to 100mA.
+This is the most common way of using the I/O module.
+When terminal 4 is "high", then it can be used as a sourcing signal but the mA capability will be limited to a few mA maximum. |

 When a control input signal is present on terminals 1 and 2, the logic signal on terminal 4 changes state, and a green LED activates.
-If the LED is ever red in color, the + and - polarity is probably mis-wired. |
+If the LED is ever red in color, the + and - polarity is probably mis-wired at terminals 3 and 5.
+Sourcing?
+Sinking?
+Here is a quick example of using a sinking signal from an IO module to activate an external product: appnotes/io-module-sinking-example.htm Inverting an input -- making a N.O. signal behave as N.C or a N.O. signal behave as N.C.
+Normally Closed SSR or Normally Open Sourcing?
+Sinking?
+Here is a quick explanation from the internet: http://www.patchn.com |

 When installed in your application, the Power-io IO modules might be used like this: ![]() |